imikailoby/lastfm-ts/README.md

 -   `geo.getTopTracks()` does not have the `location` param despite it being present in the documentation.
 [Reason why](https://support.last.fm/t/geo-gettoptracks-list-for-an-optional-location-metro/7446).

 -   `tag` does not have the `getSimilar()` method despite it being present in the documentation.
 The method does not work and has not been fixed since October 2020.
 [More info](https://support.last.fm/t/tag-getsimilar-returns-nothing/7188).

+-   `tag` does not have the `getWeeklyChartList()` method despite it being present in the documentation.
+Looks like the method is dead.
+[More info](https://support.last.fm/t/how-to-get-a-chart-from-a-tag-getweeklychartlist-result/43594).